keichi/hpcmaspa17-pfanalyzer/src/5_literature_review.md

 In [@Jo2015], simulations are carried out to examine the performance characteristics of an SDN-based multipath routing algorithm for data center networks.
-A simulator is developed based on MiniSSF to simulate the throughput and delay of a traffic flow under diverse settings.
+A simulator is developed based on MiniSSF to simulate the throughput and delay of a packet flow under diverse settings.
 However, communication patterns are randomly generated and not based on real-world applications.
 Our proposed simulator accepts arbitrary communication patterns obtained from real-world applications using our custom profiler.